amandajean007/Amandajean007/README.md

 ### 🔭 I’m currently working on:

 - Getting certified the DU Bootcamp program
-- Book Search Engine

 ### 🌱 I’m currently learning

-- React
+- MERN
-- NoSQL
+- Authentication
-- MongoDB
+- PWAs

 ### 📫 How to reach me: